 The following forms may be helpful when enrolling a child with a chronis health concern or special need.
 (Call or email for form.)

 - Emergency Plan for Severe Alergies

 Child care health policies and guidelines

+We strongly recommend you contact us prior to subitting your health policy for review so that we know to expect it.
 Your completed policy should specifically reflect the practices that are done in your child care.
 Leave all text colors, such as red and green, in place until the final review is completed.
-Once you have finished writing your policy, email the document back to us at firstname.lastname@example.org.
+Once you have finished writing your policy, email the document back to us at email@example.com.
 After we review it, we will contact you to set up a time to visit your child care and complete the process.

 In addition to a health policy, you may need some or all of the following supplemental policies and forms.

 Blood and body fluids: Develop a plan

 Child care providers, teachers, or managers may come in contact with blood or potentially infectious body fluids as part of their work with young children.
 Illnesses such as hepatitis B, hepatitis C, or HIV can be transmitted through blood or certain body fluids.
 Child care providers must use Universal Precautions to protect themselves from becoming infected.
 The Washington State Department of Labor and Industries requires child care providers to have a Bloodborne Pathogen Exposure Control Plan to help protect staff.
 A model policy is included here.